 Many people think they will achieve better images by spending lots of money on fancy equipment, rather than mastering the camera and accessories they already have.
 While fancy equipment is a nice-to-have, it’s not necessary for this photography class.

 - Waterproof clothing: During our photography class it rained just about every day.
 That doesn’t necessarily mean you’ll have the same weather.
-However, it is Scotland so be prepared by packing waterproof shoes, coats, and maybe something to cover your head.
+However, it is Scotland so be prepared by packing waterproof shoes and jackets, and maybe something to cover your head.
 The more areas you can access the greater the possibility of acquiring the perfect shot.
 Don’t let the weather hinder your itinerary.
 Remember, Scotland can be shockingly beautiful in all types of weather.

 - Small towel: Your camera may get wet.
-Make sure you bring a small towel to wipe your camera equipment dry.
+Make sure you bring a travel-size microfiber towel to wipe your camera equipment dry.

 Want to Find Out What the Food Is Like at the Gartmore House?